-For everyone just tuning in, this is Part 2 of our adventure recreating Aaron Franklin’s Brisket Recipe.
+For everyone just tuning in, this is Part 2 of our adventure on how to make Aaron Franklin’s Brisket recipe.
 You can find Part 1 where we got all of our ingredients together, right here.

 We have already discussed Franklin’s cookbook, and his technique, with some additional tips on where I sourced the other required materials.

 You’ll want to make sure you get caught up before starting Part 2!

 In this post, we’re going to walk through the trimming of the brisket.
 I want to note that for these photos I am using a packer brisket, which is an ordinary grocery store brisket —before my ANGUS PRIME brisket arrives!

 My concern was that I should be familiar with his specific technique before trying it out on a brisket so pricey, but this recipe turned out so good, I think it would be hard to mess it up!

 For the upcoming Urban Cowgirl Youtube episode on this brisket recipe, we’ll be showcasing the ANGUS PRIME BRISKET!
 Yay!

 First, you want to get your knives SHARP!!
 This is my favorite knife sharpener of all time.
 I was super skeptical when my husband bought it, but now I think it’s the greatest thing he’s ever bought our family, ever.